Melting-Cube/Boss-Vengence-Revive/README.md

 # BossVengenceRevive

 ## Description
-- A mod with configurability for Risk of Rain 2 that will revive dead players once other members of their team kill the boss or complete the Vengeance event.
+- A mod with configurability that will revive dead players once other members of their team kill the boss or complete the Vengeance event.

 ## Installation
 - Use a mod manager to ease the process